Forecasting

 Canonical request

 Standardize on the canonical shape { model, inputs, parameters } for all new integrations.
-Compatibility aliases remain accepted for migration, but the canonical form is what the playground, SDK examples, CLI inspection output, and the reference docs all optimize around.
+Compatibility aliases remain accepted for migration, but the canonical form is what the playground, SDK examples, MCP tools, and the reference docs all optimize around.

 forecast.request.json